sap-tutorials/Tutorials/tutorials/spa-run-agent-settings/spa-run-agent-settings.md

 primary_tag: software-product>sap-process-automation
 ---

 # Agent Management Settings to Execute the Process with an Automation
 <!-- description --> Create an agent attribute in the tenant to add it to your agent and project

 ## Prerequisites
  - Access to a [SAP BTP tenant with SAP Process Automation](spa-subscribe-booster)

-## Intro
-Agent attributes allow you to sort agents  and make sure that a specific agent executes the job of your choice.
 ## You will learn
   - How to create an Agent Attribute in the tenant.
   - How to add the attribute to your agent.
   - How to add the attribute to your project.

+## Intro
+Agent attributes allow you to sort agents registered within the same tenant and make sure that a specific agent executes the job of your choice.

 ---

-Agent attributes allow you to sort agents registered within the same tenant and make sure that a specific agent executes the job of your choice.

 ### Create an Agent Attribute in the Tenant